pfcv99/metrics_app/README.md

 ## Required Files

-To ensure the application functions correctly, specific data files must be placed in designated directories.
-These files are essential for performing genetic analysis, particularly for tasks such as gene panel analysis, genome mapping, and data visualization.
-Below is a detailed breakdown of the required files and their locations:
+To ensure the application functions properly, the following data files must be added to the designated directories.
+These files are essential for the genetic analysis workflows, such as gene panel analysis, genome mapping, and data visualization:

 - **BED Files for Universal BED Mapping**:
   - **Location**: `data/regions/universal_bed/GRCh37_hg19/` and `data/regions/universal_bed/GRCh38_hg38/`
-  - **Required Files**: These directories should contain `.BED` files, which are used for specifying genomic regions and annotations.
-Files must be provided for both GRCh37 (hg19) and GRCh38 (hg38) reference genomes.
-The `.BED` files define the specific genomic regions relevant for the analysis.
+  - **Required Files**: `.BED` files are needed in these directories to specify genomic regions and annotations.
+You must include files for both GRCh37 (hg19) and GRCh38 (hg38) reference genomes.
+These files are critical for defining the genomic regions involved in the analysis.

 - **Gene Panel Files**:
   - **Location**: `data/regions/gene_panels/`
-  - **Required Files**: This directory must contain `.xlsx` files (Excel spreadsheets), which store gene panel information used to identify and analyze specific sets of genes.
-These files are crucial for executing gene panel-based analysis workflows.
+  - **Required Files**: `.xlsx` files containing gene panel information must be present.
+These files help identify and analyze specific sets of genes for gene panel-based analysis.

-- **Mapped BAM Files**:
+- **Mapped BAM or CRAM Files**:
   - **Location**: `data/mapped/`
-  - **Required Files**: This directory must contain `.bam` files, which are binary versions of sequence alignment data used for mapping reads to the reference genome.
-The BAM files are critical for tasks such as read-depth analysis and variant detection.
+  - **Required Files**: Either `.bam` or `.cram` files must be placed in this directory.
+These files contain sequence alignment data used for mapping reads to the reference genome and are essential for read-depth analysis and variant detection.

 ### Notes:
-- The exact filenames for the `.BED`, `.xlsx`, and `.bam` files may vary depending on the datasets or analysis workflows you are using.
-However, files of these types must be present in their respective directories to ensure that the application can run all required genetic analysis processes successfully.
+- The specific filenames of the `.BED`, `.xlsx`, and `.bam` or `.cram` files may differ depending on your datasets or workflows.
+However, files of these types must be present in their respective directories for the application to operate successfully during genetic analysis processes.

 ## Application Pages